StuyPulse/team694.github.io/resources/tutorials/fundraising/index.md

 Raising money through fundraising drives can be effective if difficult.
 The key thing to remember is that regardless of what you're doing, you and your team are investing something, whether it be time, energy, or money, so it's imperative that you keep these costs down while maximizing your profit.

 ### Example: In-school Candy Selling
-Stuypulse used to raise over 5,000 dollars a year alone through selling candy in our school until school guidelines shut us down.
+StuyPulse used to raise over 5,000 dollars a year alone through selling candy in our school until school guidelines shut us down.
 If there's one thing that teenagers love it's candy, so it's a fairly reliable way to raise lots of money.
 Our candy selling involved team members carrying boxes of candy around in school and selling during and in between classes to any and all people, every day for weeks at a time.

 To run an effective candy sale, a team needs to invest the following things:
 1. People: the more people you can get selling candy, the more you will raise.
 Team members should be motivated to carry boxes of candy around for weeks at a time.
 You can make it part of dues or allow them to win a prize or something – any good motivation will do.